ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

     aws_zone = nil
     aws_image = <fill this in>
     aws_ssh_username = ubuntu
+    # the name of the key e.g. brian-oicr-3, drop the .pem
     aws_ssh_key_name = <fill this in>
     aws_ssh_pem_file = '<fill this in>'